 I roll into Confluence and enjoy the familiarity of crossing over the first bike-ped bridge, hooking a left onto River Road, and then making a right toward the second bridge.
-I’m staying at friend’s house and have to retrieve the key from a neighbor (and owner of Confluence Cyclery).
+I’m staying at friend’s house and have to retrieve the key from her neighbors, Brad and Maureen of Confluence Cyclery.
 It’s good to be here and to have already eaten.
 All I have to do is just be (and rest).
 Priorities: deck-sitting, stretching, snacks, shower, and sleep.

 7:40 a.m.
 Thursday

 I wake up and spend some time reading.
 Before long, I’m back to sleep and am eventually surprised to find that I’ve slept until 9:30.
 Now, it’s time for some oatmeal, more stretching, social media, and hitting the trail.
 My friend and her fam get home before I’m quite ready, so we spend some time catching up.
 Wouldn’t you know I don’t actually hit the trail until almost 1 p.m.?